 Picking Laminate Flooring – How Much Can You Afford?

 It looks like hardwood.
-It can feel like hardwood when you walk across it.
-But it’s not hardwood.
-It’s a laminate floor and it looks great.
-Laminate flooring tends to be more durable and easier to maintain than wood and less expensive.
-These three factors have helped to make it a popular choice amongst homeowners.
+It feels like hardwood when you walk on it.
+But it’s not hardwood—it’s laminate flooring, and it looks fantastic.
+Laminate flooring is more durable, easier to maintain, and less expensive than wood.
+These qualities make it a popular choice among homeowners.

-Although it resembles the real thing, this type of floor covering is made up of three basic layers.
-The middle layer is actually a high quality photo of a hardwood floor, the bottom layer is composed of fiberboard and the top layer is a type of plastic, which serves to seal and protect the photograph.
-It’s really amazingly authentic.
+Though it mimics real hardwood, laminate flooring consists of three basic layers.
+The middle layer is a high-quality photograph of a hardwood floor, the bottom layer is fiberboard, and the top layer is a protective plastic seal.
+The result is remarkably authentic.

 How Much Can You Afford?